Warm greetings to you.

 Fact Checking and Researching

-I love fact checking and research editing.
+I love fact checking, research editing, and private investigation.
+From 1990 until the late 2010s, I held a private investigator’s license in the states of Ohio, Maryland, New York, Philadelphia, and California.
 I tell clients how and where I checked or researched details so that they know that my work is competitive and thorough.
-I support my checking and researching with facts and objective information from primary sources and/or high quality secondary sources (not tertiary or encyclopedic sources like Wikipedia).
+I support my checking, researching, and investigating with facts and objective information from primary sources and/or high quality secondary sources (not tertiary or encyclopedic sources like Wikipedia).
+I have found individuals, hunted documents, and gathered vital background information for individuals and businesses doing work for attorneys and law enforcement.
 Depending on the complexity of the investigation, my work may involve the Internet or fieldwork (like library visits, interviews, or firsthand travel to source locations within reason).
 I am also very proficient in checking a wide array of bibliographic references in nonfiction.

 While I am based in Baltimore, Maryland in the USA, my editorial work has a global reach.
 I love working with internationally based authors (like the Thai author Suwat Woradilok) and evening or morning phone consultations are well with me.
 I ask that the client call me (instead of I call the client) at scheduled times so that the client bears the cost of the call outside of North America.
 (Within North America, I am happy to call clients).